sano-jin/dhl-in-ocaml/README.md

 # dhl-in-ocaml

-An interpreter of a language based on graph rewriting in OCaml.
+A minimal interpreter of a language based on graph rewriting in OCaml.

 ## Getting Started
 ### Prerequisites